Task loading

-In underwater diving, task load indicates the degree of difficulty experienced when performing a task, and task loading describes the accumulation of tasks that are necessary to perform an operation.
+A task load indicates the degree of difficulty experienced when performing a task, and task loading describes the accumulation of tasks that are necessary to perform an operation.
 A light task loading can be managed by the operator with capacity to spare in case of contingencies.
+Task loads are primarily associated with underwater diving.
+They are also associated with workloads in other environments, such as aircraft cockpits and command and control stations.

 Task loads may be measured and compared.
 NASA uses six sub-scales in their task load rating procedure.
 Three of these relate to the demands on the subject and the other three to interactions between subject and task.
 Ratings contain a large personal component and may vary considerably between subjects, and over time as experience is gained.